JMortifee/User-centric-front-end/README.md

 ![Home Wireframe](wireframes/home-wireframe.png)

-__user story 4:__ The User is an existing customer and would like to see what their company has used Greestride for in the past.
+__User story 4:__ The User is an existing customer and would like to see what their company has used Greestride for in the past.

 __Solution to user story 4:__ A login section will allow users to see their previous invoices and transactions.